 Ductless mini splits are one of the most popular AC choices for homeowners and businesses alike.
 We sell tons of mini split air conditioners each day on our website, and, on our blog, have previously written about all the benefits of and features to consider when purchasing a mini-split AC of your own.

-Installing ductless mini splits requires a high level of electrical knowledge in order for the job to be done safely and without harm to yourself or the unit.
+Installing ductless mini splits requires a high level of electrical knowledge for the job to be done safely and without harm to yourself or the unit.
 For that reason, we do not recommend homeowners try to install the unit themselves.
-Unless you are an advanced DIYer with extensive experience in electrical work, we strongly advise you hire a professional to get the job done.
+Unless you are an advanced DIYer with extensive experience in electrical work, we strongly advise you to hire a professional to get the job done.

 But even professionals have to learn the ropes, and so if you are an electrician who simply has not undertaken a mini split installation project before, this post is for you.
 Here, we offer a step-by-step guide to everything you need to know about the electrical specifications for installing ductless mini splits.